bemporad/jax-sysid/README.md

 Yhat = unscale(Yshat, ymean, ygain)
 ~~~

-As the training problem, in general, is a nonconvex optimization problem, the obtained model may depend on the initial value of the parameters. **jax-sysid** supports training models in parallel (including static models) using the `joblib` library.
+As the training problem, in general, is a nonconvex optimization problem, the obtained model often depends on the initial value of the parameters.
+The **jax-sysid** library supports training models in parallel (including static models) using the `joblib` library.
 In the example above, we can train 10 different models using 10 jobs in `joblib` as follows:

 ~~~
 def init_fcn(seed):